 (5) In this section —

-“document” includes any tape, disc or other device or medium on which information is recorded or stored;
+document includes any tape, disc or other device or medium on which information is recorded or stored;

-“information” means information specified, or of a description specified, by the Minister that relates to the functions of a body to which this section applies.
+information means information specified, or of a description specified, by the Minister that relates to the functions of a body to which this section applies.

 Division 2 — Financial matters

-15. Vocational Education and Training Trust Fund
+15. Vocational Education and Training Trust Account

-(1) There is to be a trust account to be known as the Vocational Education and Training Trust Fund which is to form part of the Trust Fund referred to in section 9 of the Financial Administration and Audit Act 1985 and which is to be administered by the chief executive.
+(1) An agency special purpose account called the Vocational Education and Training Trust Account is established under section 16 of the Financial Management Act 2006, which is to be administered by the chief executive.

-(2) There is to be placed to the credit of the Vocational Education and Training Trust Fund —
+(2) There is to be placed to the credit of the Vocational Education and Training Trust Account —

 (a) the funds generated by the performance of the Minister’s function under section 8(d);